2016 Parañaque local elections

-Local elections were held in Parañaque City on May 9, 2016 within the Philippine general election.
+Local elections were held in Parañaque City on May 9, 2016, within the Philippine general election.
 The voters elected for the elective local posts in the city: the mayor, vice mayor, the congressman, and the councilors, eight of them in the two districts of the city.

 Background

-Incumbent City Mayor Edwin Olivarez will be seeking a reelection this 2016 election, running under the Liberal Party unopposed.
+Mayor Edwin Olivarez ran for re-election unopposed.

-Jeremy Marquez, the son of former city mayor Joey Marquez, ran for vice mayor against incumbent vice mayor Rico Golez, who is Olivarez's running mate.
+Vice Mayor Jose Enrico "Rico" Golez ran for re-election.
+He faced Jeremy Marquez, the son of former city mayor Joselito "Joey" Marquez.

+First District Rep. Eric Olivarez ran for re-election against Vic Celeridad.

+Second District Rep. Gustavo "Gus" Tambunting ran for re-election against former Rep. Jose Roilo Golez.

 Celebrities and prominent personalities will also try to get a seat in the city council.
 This includes dancer Bok Inciong of Masculados, comedians Ryan Yllana and Vandolph Quizon, singer Roselle Nava, actor Jomari Yllana, basketball coach Binky Favis, and Hubert Webb, who is known to be the primary mastermind in the 1991 Vizconde massacre.

 Results

 Names written in bold-Italic are the re-elected incumbents while in italic are incumbents lost in elections.